-Annotation Description @JsonIgnore Excludes a given attribute from serialization. @JsonProperty.value Renames an attribute during serialization. @JsonProperty.access Specifies whether an object can be read and/or written. @JsonAnyGetter and @JsonAnySetter To map dynamic data structures to JSON.
+Annotation Description @JsonIgnore Excludes a given attribute from serialization. @JsonProperty.value Renames an attribute during serialization. @JsonProperty.access Specifies whether an object can be read and/or written.
+JsonInclude.Include.NON_EMP TY and JsonInclude.Include.NON_NUL L Specifies whether null and empty values are omitted from serialization. @JsonAnyGetter and @JsonAnySetter To map dynamic data structures to JSON.
+For an example have a look at PersonEntity from the example application.